Old Age Security and Guaranteed Income Supplement Appeal Division: How to appeal

 Costs

-There’s no fee to appeal to the SST.
+There’s no fee to appeal to the Social Security Tribunal (SST).

-But you'll have to pay costs related to your appeal such as:
+But you may have to pay costs related to your appeal if you:

-- making photocopies of documents you want to send to us
+- make photocopies of documents you want to send to us

-- sending documents to us by Canada Post or a courier service
+- send documents to us by Canada Post or a courier service

-- translating documents into either English or French
+- translate documents into either English or French